What should you feed Large Breed Puppies? - GA Pet Food Partners

 What should you feed Large Breed Puppies?

-You may be wondering what should you feed Large Breed Puppies?
-The dietary requirements of large and small breed puppies vary somewhat from their adult counterparts.
-Growth and development result in both increased and decreased requirements for various nutrients compared to adult maintenance.
-Meeting the dietary needs of puppies through a balanced diet is key to ensuring short and long-term health.
+You may be wondering what you should feed large breed puppies.
+The dietary requirements of large and small breed puppies differ somewhat from those of their adult counterparts.
+Growth and development bring both increased and decreased nutrient requirements compared to adult maintenance.
+Meeting these dietary needs through a balanced diet is essential to ensure both short- and long-term health.

-Although adult body weight will be considerably more, the nutritional requirements of a large breed puppy compared to medium or small breeds vary relatively little.
-Once weaned, all puppies require a diet higher in protein than adult dogs.
-A minimum recommendation of 25g/100g dry matter (DM) in the first 14 weeks, dropping to 20g/100g DM in the late growth period1.
-This late growth period will be more prolonged with a large breed puppy until adult body weight is met. (i.e. lasting up to 18-24 months compared to 10-12 months or 15-18 months in small and medium breeds, respectively).
+Although adult body weight will be considerably greater, the nutritional requirements of a large breed puppy compared to those of medium or small breeds vary relatively little.
+Once weaned, all puppies require a diet higher in protein than that of adult dogs.
+A minimum recommendation is 25 g per 100 g of dry matter (DM) during the first 14 weeks, reducing to 20 g per 100 g DM in the late growth period.
+This later phase is more prolonged in large breed puppies, lasting up to 18–24 months compared to 10–12 months for small breeds and 15–18 months for medium breeds.

 Giant Portions? – How Much Food for Large Breed Puppies

 Feeding for maximum growth is not the same as feeding for optimum growth.
-A key problem to consider in large breed puppies is overfeeding4.
-Whilst nutrition must be adequate to ensure development, the growth of a large breed puppy must be carefully monitored.
-There may be a temptation to increase feed quantity with a large breed puppy to account for its increased size.
+A key issue with large breed puppies is overfeeding.
+Although nutrition must be adequate to support development, the growth of a large breed puppy must be carefully monitored.
+There may be a temptation to increase the quantity of feed to account for the puppy’s increased size.

-However, overfeeding can result in an oversupply of some nutrients and increase body weight at a rate that a developing skeletal system cannot adequately support.
-These additional stresses have been linked to bone abnormalities and orthopaedic conditions, which can problematic through to adulthood.
+However, overfeeding can result in an oversupply of certain nutrients and a rate of weight gain that the developing skeletal system cannot adequately support.
+Such additional stress has been linked to bone abnormalities and orthopaedic conditions, which may persist into adulthood.

 Large breed owners may also wish to consider the kibble size of dry feeds.
-With a larger puppy comes a bigger mouth and dentition that can accommodate a larger kibble size.
-This may help slow down consumption compared to a small kibble size often given to commercial puppy feeds.
-Furthermore, small meal sizes, combined with a slow rate of consumption is a preferable eating habit to instil in large breed puppies as a method of reducing the risk of gastric dilatation-volvulus (GDV), an issue often of concern with large breeds 5.
+With a larger puppy comes a bigger mouth and dentition capable of handling larger kibble sizes.
+This can help slow down consumption compared to the small kibble sizes often found in commercial puppy feeds.
+Moreover, smaller meal sizes combined with a slower rate of consumption are preferable eating habits to instil in large breed puppies in order to reduce the risk of gastric dilatation–volvulus (GDV), a concern often associated with large breeds.

-A high calcium intake can affect skeletal development in large breed dogs, particularly during the early growth phase6.
-Therefore, a strict maximum of 1.6g/100g DM is recommended for foods intended for large breed puppies.
+A high calcium intake can affect skeletal development in large breed dogs, particularly during the early growth phase.
+Consequently, a strict maximum of 1.6 g per 100 g DM is recommended for foods intended for large breed puppies.

-This maximum can be increased to 1.8g/100g DM for all breeds during the late growth phase – except for Great Danes, where it is recommended to maintain a maximum of 1.6g/100g DM.
-Ideally, the ratio of calcium to phosphorus in the diet should be 1:1, with a maximum of 1.6:1 during early growth and 1.8:1 maximum during late growth.
+This maximum can be increased to 1.8 g per 100 g DM for all breeds during the late growth phase, except for Great Danes, for which a maximum of 1.6 g per 100 g DM is advised.
+Ideally, the ratio of calcium to phosphorus in the diet should be 1:1, with a maximum of 1.6:1 during early growth and 1.8:1 during late growth.

-The actions of vitamin D on skeletal development may be indirect, e.g. by influencing intestinal calcium absorption, or more direct, e.g. stimulating bone mineralisation.
-Based on the evidence of disturbed bone formation in Great Dane puppies fed diets containing elevated vitamin D levels, a maximum nutritional limit of 320 IU/100g DM has been set in FEDIAF Nutritional Guidelines1, although a lower legal maximum (227 IU/100g DM) over-rides the nutritional maximum in the UK/Europe.
+Vitamin D influences skeletal development, either indirectly by enhancing intestinal calcium absorption or directly by stimulating bone mineralisation.
+Evidence of disturbed bone formation in Great Dane puppies fed diets containing elevated vitamin D levels has led to a maximum nutritional limit of 320 IU per 100 g DM in the FEDIAF Nutritional Guidelines, although a lower legal maximum of 227 IU per 100 g DM overrides this in the UK and Europe.

-Healthy growth and bone development in puppies is an area of increased focus amongst large breed owners.
-Meeting the dietary needs of large breed puppies can be vital to ensure healthy development and longevity.
-This can be achieved by feeding a complete, balanced diet formulated specifically for puppies – without overfeeding – throughout the early and late growth phases.
-This is a more prolonged-time period for large breed puppies than that of small or medium breeds.
+Healthy growth and bone development in puppies is an area of increased focus among large breed owners.
+Meeting the dietary needs of large breed puppies is vital to ensure healthy development and longevity.
+This can be achieved by feeding a complete, balanced diet formulated specifically for puppies – without overfeeding – throughout both the early and late growth phases.
+These phases last longer for large breed puppies than for small or medium breeds.

 References

-1. FEDIAF.
-Nutritional Guidelines For Complete and Complementary Pet Food for Cats and Dogs.
-(2020).
+1. FEDIAF (European Pet Food Industry Federation) (2020) Nutritional Guidelines for Complete and Complementary Pet Food for Cats and Dogs.

 Emma Hunt, Junior Pet Nutritionist